istepaniuk/istepaniuk-com/_posts/2012-11-04-phantomjs-to-make-your-ajax-web-crawlable-by-google.md

 Depending on your JavaScript, generating a snapshot on the server-side is probably processor-intensive, but remember that it will only be used by the search engine crawlers, and that you will have absolute control over making a snapshot or just returning the cached HTML from a previous run, which will be actually really fast.

-Note that any content meant to be indexed needs to be accessible through an *<a>* element with a proper #! formated href, otherwise it can not be followed by the crawler.
+Note that any content meant to be indexed needs to be accessible through an `<a>` element with a proper #! formated href, otherwise it can not be followed by the crawler.

-&nbsp;

  [1]: /img/ajax-crawl.jpg